draron-dare-045/Aviation-hub/README.md

 # Aviation News Hub

-Aviation News Hub is a Two Page Application (SPA) that provides real-time aviation news using NewsAPI.org.
+Aviation News Hub is an Application that provides real-time aviation news using NewsAPI.org.
 It allows users to search and browse aviation-related news articles with images and summaries and even save them locally for future reads.

 ## Features

 - User-friendly interface with a clean and responsive design
 - Search functionality for filtering news articles
 - Displays news headlines, images, descriptions, and sources
+- Save the news for future references

 ## Technologies Used

 - **Frontend:** HTML, CSS, JavaScript
-- **Backend:** Node.js
+- **Backend:** Node.js with Express.js – To handle API requests and fetch news data.

 ## Setup and Installation